Top 50+ Embedded C Interview Questions and Answers

 In embedded C programming, binary data can be represented using binary literals, bitwise operators, and bit manipulation techniques.
 Binary literals, introduced in C99, allow direct representation of binary values (e.g., 0b1101).
 Bitwise operators such as AND, OR, XOR, and shift operations are used to manipulate binary data efficiently, enabling tasks such as bitwise arithmetic, masking, and extraction of specific bit fields.

-43. Software timers in embedded systems and their implementation in C?
+43. How are software timers implemented in embedded systems using C?

 Ans: